Innovation Management & Innovation Units

 Jochen Hein, CEO, Hymer

-If you have any questions or want to learn more about this topic, feel free to let us exchange directly:
+If you have any questions or would like to learn more about this topic, please feel free to contact us directly:

-Dr. Lysander White
+Dr. Lysander Weiss

 Partner

-Expert in the field
+Expert in the field of

-Expert in the fields
+Expert in the areas of

 Innovation Management & Innovation Units

-More on the topic
+More on this topic